 - Support and advice resulted in Weston Road Academy receiving £12,000 from the Tesco 'Bags of Help' grant scheme to create an eco classroom and eco-garden at the school.

 A successful inaugural event, the Festival of Refashioning and Repair, was held on Saturday 2 July 2016 at St John's Church Hall and Grounds, Westhead Avenue, Stafford.
 An estimated 200 visitors got tips on how to mend, fix, repair or refurbish.
 Pictures of the event can be found on the Facebook page.
-The 2017 event is on Saturday 1 July.
-Download the flyer (click on the image, left) for more information.
+This was repeated in 2017.

 March 2017 saw Stafford's first Repair Cafe take place as part of We Love Littleworth.
 A group of willing volunteers mended or fixed over 30 items brought to St John's by local people.
 The items ranged from a necklace to a washing machine!
 'Brilliant!
 So pleased with my repairs" was one typical comment.